emanuelenevali/ML_HiggsBoson_CERN/README.md

 - In `implementations.py` we implemented the 6 requested methods to train our model
 - `model_helpers.py` contains useful functions for the implementation of methods
 - `data_helpers.py` contains the functions implemented for feature engineering and preprocessing
-- `HiggsChallenge.ipynb` include the complete notebook for our model, with cross validation and grid search for best parameters
+- `HiggsChallenge.ipynb` implements cross validation and grid search for best hyperparameters
 - `run.py` uses the selected function to generate the results

 ### Report